-In my middle school, high school, and college science classes, I would often complete science labs that were designed to help students understand the topic.
-Because I had low vision, I’d see things differently, or sometimes not at all, and find that I needed to find ways to make my science labs more accessible.
+In my science classes, I would often complete science labs that were designed to help students understand the topic.
+Because I had low vision, I’d see things differently, or sometimes not at all.
+Because of this, I needed to find ways to make my science labs more accessible.
 Here are some of my tips for making science labs accessible for students with vision impairments, including low vision and blindness, that can benefit teachers, students, special education staff, and teachers of the visually impaired.

 Have a partner

 My science classes often had us do labs with partners, and this helped me tremendously.
 My lab partners were often one of my friends, so I didn’t have to worry about explaining my low vision or limitations to them.
 We also would have our own trade-offs for segments of the assignments.
 For example, they would weigh items and give me the numbers, and I would document them and help perform calculations.
 They also would measure items for me and keep me from spilling things everywhere.
 We were not completely safe from mess-ups though- just ask my science teacher who watched as my friend and I misinterpreted some instructions and had a marshmallow shoot through the ceiling.
 However, having a lab partner is a great way to help prevent things like this from happening more often.